directus/directus/docs/app/data-model/collections.md

 Add your URL as the **Preview URL** in the collection settings and select the `ID`.
 For example, the preview URL of a posts collection running on localhost:3000 will be `http://localhost:3000/posts/ID`.

-After configuring your preview URL, toggle the **"Enable Preview**" option at the top of the page.
+Now, click **"Enable Preview**" option at the top of the page.
 Whenever you make changes to the data in your collection and save them, you should see a live preview of the item on the right-hand side of the screen.

 :::tip Preview on Different Screen Sizes